 Select one of the following connectors, and then select Connect.

 - Dataverse: This connector is the most recent version and uses the tabular data stream (TDS) protocol.

 - Common Data Service (Legacy): This is the earlier version of the connector.
-Use this connector for large datasets that are greater than 80 MB.
+Use this connector when the query results will be greater than 80 MB.
 This version also supports paging of the query results and building reports that use the image data type.